Why I Quit Trying to be a Minimalist

-And sure, there's tons of evidence that kids with less toys are more creative, resilient, and can see through walls (okay, maybe not that last part).
+And sure, there’s tons of evidence that kids with fewer toys are more creative, resilient, and can see through walls (okay, maybe not that last part).

 But I know that for me the decluttering has never been about building their character.

 It’s always been about my need to feel in control of my life.

 Maybe someday I’ll be able to find my peace and calm from my daily devotional time, and I’ll be able to approach the decluttering of my kid’s stuff from a purely normal place.